-Likelihood of fire Potential consequences of fire Slight harm Moderate harm Extreme harm Low Trivial risk Tolerable risk Moderate risk Medium Tolerable risk Moderate risk Substantial risk High Moderate risk Substantial risk Intolerable risk iviculuiii TOTE I ADTE TISK Moderate 113K Substantial HS High Moderate risk Substantial risk Intolerable ris Considering the fire pre assessment, it is consident these premises is: Low Medium ⊠ High □ In this context, a definit ion of the above tern ns is as follows: Low • v likelihood of fire bootential sources of Medium sources) for the fire hazards g azards (e.g., potent nis type of occupan enerally subject to ontrols (other than). ncy, with High one or more s such as to res Lack of adequate controls applied to one or more significant fire hazards, such as to result in significant increase in likelihood of fire.
-Considering the nature fire protection and proc fire risk assessment, it in the event of fire woul edural arrangements is considered that the s observed at the ti me of this Slight Harm ⊠ Mod derate Harm □ Ex treme Harm □ injury or death of any occupant (other than an occupant sleeping in a room in which a fire occurs).
+Likelihood of fire Potential consequences of fire Likeliilood of file Slight harm Moderate harm Extreme harm Low Trivial risk Tolerable risk Moderate risk Medium Tolerable risk Moderate risk Substantial risk High Moderate risk Substantial risk Intolerable risk

+• on measures observed at the time of this risk that the hazard from fire (likelihood of fire) at In this context, a definition of the above terms is as follows: Low Unusually low likelihood of fire because of negligible potential sources of ignition.
+Medium Normal fire hazards (e.g., potential ignition sources) for this type of occupancy, with fire hazards generally subject to appropriate controls (other than minor shortcomings).
+High Lack of adequate controls applied to one or more significant fire hazards, such as to result in significant increase in likelihood of fire. fire protection and procedura premises and the occupants, as well as the larrangements observed at the time of this sidered that the consequences for life safety Slight Harm ⊠ Moderate Harm □ Extreme Harm □ injury or death of any occupant (other than an occupant sleeping in a room in which a fire occurs).